 Kazakhstan law also does not provide for any prohibition for its residents to invest in foreign securities or other financial instruments abroad of Kazakhstan.
-However, under the Kazakhstan Law on the Securities Market only qualified investors (individuals meeting a number of qualification requirements and recognized as the qualified professional participants of securities markets) have the right to purchase certain types of securities and financial instruments (Restricted instruments).
-No securities and financial instruments issued by non-Kazakhstan residents under foreign law and derivatives will be considered as Restricted instruments, if they are listed or admitted to trading on KASE or foreign stock exchange or commodity exchange.
+However, under the Kazakhstan Law on the Securities Market only qualified investors (individuals meeting a number of qualification requirements and recognized as the qualified professional participants of securities markets) have the right to purchase certain types of securities and financial instruments ("Restricted Instruments").
+No securities and financial instruments issued by non-Kazakhstan residents under foreign law and derivatives will be considered as Restricted Instruments.